erm-mm/aiproject/README.md

 Methodological constraints: Regression metrics (MAE, MSE, R²) measure overall error across the signal, while DeDiPeak metrics focus specifically on peak errors.
 They complement each other but cannot be directly compared to claim that one is “better.”
 Metrics require one-dimensional model outputs; multi-dimensional or categorical outputs are not supported without modification.

 Visualization and testing: The visualize_dedipeak.py script and tests.ipynb notebook are experimental, with limited functionality, and may be extended in future updates.

-## Notes

-The tests.ipynb notebook is exploratory and contains small tests and visual checks to verify that regression and DeDiPeak metrics run correctly.
-Some parts may not work fully yet.

-The visualize_dedipeak.py file generates plots of true vs predicted peaks.
-This file may be extended in the future to include additional visualizations.

 ## Project Files